seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Which makes me think that this Antonio,
 Being the bosom lover of my lord,
 Must needs be like my lord.
 If it be so,
-How little is the cost I have bestow’d
+How little is the cost I have bestow'd
 In purchasing the semblance of my soul
 From out the state of hellish misery!
 This comes too near the praising of myself;
 Therefore no more of it: hear other things.
 Lorenzo, I commit into your hands
 The husbandry and manage of my house
-Until my lord’s return: for mine own part,
+Until my lord's return: for mine own part,
 I have toward heaven breathed a secret vow
 To live in prayer and contemplation,
 Only attended by Nerissa here,
-Until her husband and my lord’s return:
+Until her husband and my lord's return:
 There is a monastery two miles off;
 And there will we abide.
 I do desire you
 Not to deny this imposition;